-The investment required to upgrade your SilverStripe site is partly dependent on how old your site is and when it was last upgraded.
-The level of effort varies on a case by case basis but there is one consistent truth - upgrading becomes harder,and more expensive the longer you leave it.
+The investment required to upgrade your CMS is partly dependent on how old your site is and when it was last upgraded.
+The level of effort varies on a case by case basis but there is one consistent truth - upgrading becomes harder,and more expensive the longer you wait.
 In addition to age, other factors that affect cost include the complexity of the site and the number of third party modules used.
 So, upgrading could be a very painless effort, or it might be more complex.
 We can help you determine which scenario you are facing.
 If the latter, you may want to look at it as an opportunity to evaluate the big picture – have your business needs changed, do you need more from your site, are there reasons the site may benefit from a re-design at the same time the technology is being upgraded?

 CMS's are not the only technologies that are constantly changing and upgrading.
 Third party modules that help you sell product on your site, send out newsletters, collect sales leads, publish blogs, etc. are also changing.
 There may come a time when your site is no longer compatible with these technologies and then pages on your website start breaking.
 Probably more importantly, web hosting servers are always upgrading.
 The latest and best servers cannot host older technologies.
 This might mean your site will be regulated to an older, slower, less secure server.
 This does not make for a good user experience.

-Newer features to help you win sales
+4. Newer features to help you win sales